mongodb/mongo-ruby-driver/README.md

 Once generated, the API documentation can be found in the docs/ folder.

+# Compatibility

+The MongoDB Ruby driver aims to support and is [tested against](https://travis-ci.org/mongodb/mongo-ruby-driver) the following versions of Ruby:

+* Ruby 1.8.7
+* Ruby 1.9.2
+* Ruby 1.9.3
+* Ruby 2.0.0
+* JRuby (1.6.8 and greater)

+Note: If you're on 1.8.7, be sure that you're using a patchlevel >= 249 as there are some IO-related bugs in earlier versions.

 # Introduction

 This is the 10gen-supported Ruby driver for [MongoDB](http://www.mongodb.org).